 - The truck’s manufacturer

-You could even hold a government agency responsible for your losses if they were involved in the operation of the truck or did not maintain safe road conditions.
+You could even hold a government agency responsible for your losses if they did not maintain safe road conditions.

 Complete a Free Case Evaluation form now